 Hysterical and silly, Bridget’s antics are quite something.
 Mark and Daniel are deliciously brought to life via Bridget’s inner monologue.
 If you love the movie, try the book.

 Ella has moved to Oxford to study for one year before heading back to America to work on a political campaign, fulfilling a lifelong dream to study in the famed English school.
 But then she falls for her professor and must decide what she wants from the future.
+We love Julia Whelan and jumped at the chance to include this great book in our list of British romance novels.
+This is an adult read from books set in college.

 Best Feel-Good Contemporary Fiction

-Music is big in my house so this book spoke to me.
+Music is big in my house so this contemporary fiction book spoke to me.
 Frank is a man who helps everyone with their problems by giving them the music they need from his little music shop.
 It sells only vinyl.

 Victoria Jones has studied the language of flowers and uses it to communicate.
 After growing up in the foster care system, she is hesitant to let anyone get close to her.
 When she meets a mysterious stranger, she has to decide if she can let someone in and let go of her past.

-Kirsten and I both absolutely loved this book and read it before we even knew each other.
+Kirsten and I both absolutely loved this contemporary fiction book and read it before we even knew each other.
 The Victorian language of flowers is fascinating.
 This book incorporates this language into a story that will leave you wanting more.

 We named this the best book of 2011 in our best of the decade post.